meganga/spotify_signup_form_clone/README.md

 # Cloning Spotify Sign-Up form.

+Learning practice:
-Tried to clone the sign-up for of spotify
+Tried to clone the sign-up for of spotify(ca) using html and css only.

 ## Technologies Used:
 The project is created with